Adpetfem83/World_Weather_Analysis/README.md

 ## Overview

-This analysis looks at different weather patterns around the global and offers insights to travelers who want to book a trip.
-There are three folders here that offer different levels of analysis: weather database, vacation search, and vacation itinerary.
+World Weather Analysis takes a deep look at different weather patterns across the global and provides insights to travelers who want to book a trip.
+There are three folders here that provide different levels of analysis: weather database, vacation search, and vacation itinerary.

 ### Weather Database